latenightlabs/ComfyUI-LNL/README.md

 4. Frame count (abs): Absolute count of frames in the uploaded video.
 5. Current frame (rel): The current frame number relative to in and out points.
 6. Current frame (abs): The absolute frame number within the entire video.
-7. Frame rate: FPS in the uploaded.
+7. Frame rate: FPS in the uploaded video.
 8. Audio: Pass audio track if desired.

 ## Playback Controls